 operator dereferences the pointer.
 While

-is synonymous with i
+is synonymous with i, and you

 can use it in any expression where you could use

-.
+i.
 A dereferenced pointer can

 be used on the left-hand side of an assignment,